Station Code Problems

 It is not unusual to have a few “failed date range” warnings, even in the plain vanilla case of using only ISC data with only the master station file, because many of the entries for operational epoch are in error.
-To fix those problems, one can clear the operational epoch fields in the master station file (they are optional), or extend the operational epoch as necessary by pasting in the new epoch-limiting value (listed in the entry in the station output file).
+To fix those problems, one can clear the operational epoch fields in the master station file (they are optional), or extend the operational epoch as necessary by pasting in the new epoch-limiting value (listed in the entry in the ~.stn file).

 Duplicates and Conflicts

-If any supplemental station files have been used, there may be cases where the same station code appears in both a supplemental file and the the master station file.
+If any supplemental station files have been used, there may be cases where the same station code appears in both a supplemental file and the master station file.
 These instances are laid out with comparison of coordinates and categorized as “pure duplicate”, “minor differences in coordinates” or “station conflict”.
 Duplicates can be left, but I prefer to remove them from the supplemental station file.
 Minor differences won’t make any difference for stations that are only used to estimate the cluster vectors, but if the station is one that will be used for direct calibration the issue should be investigated.
 Looking at the competing coordinates in Google Earth is sometimes helpful.